Learn cPanel

 Delete Existing Email account

 Deleting an Email account is even easier than creating it.
-To delete an email account you will have to be on the "Email Accounts" page where you should see a conveniently structured table view of all the existing email accounts.
-In that table, you should simply locate the email account you would like to delete, click on the small blue chevron located right before the email account and click on the "DELETE" button.
+To delete an email account, you will have to be on the "Email Accounts" page, where you will see a conveniently structured table view of all the existing email accounts.

 Once the Email Account is deleted cPanel will indicate that with a status message displaying in the upper right corner of the page and with that the deletion process is completed.